 Does this guy have a point; is he a visionary?
 He may well be, but before making any more dramatic statements, let’s all just take a deep breath and think about this for a second.

 Game system have yet to become phones, and phones have yet to become gaming systems.
 Which one is easier to emulate?
 For phones, to “become” a gaming system they will need support from high profile developers.
 These developers will have to drop Nintendo and Sony to come and work for a platform that will sell their games for $2 to an audience conditioned for cheap flash ripoff games with funny noises and fart apps.
-If you think this is an attractive proposition for a dedicated game developer, you’re more mistaken than Steve Jobs was when he adopted a Vegan diet to cure his cancer.
+If you think this is an attractive proposition for a dedicated game developer, then you’re not one.

 The counter argument here is that smartphones already have a gaming market.
 Who needs Mario 3D Land when we have THIS?
 Who needs long games like Zelda and GTA?
 Nobody even finishes those!
 Apparently people would be content to only play short games made in 3 months, sold for 1.99.
 WHO exactly are we talking about here?
 From what I see, we have different groups when it comes to videogame purchases.
 The first group is happy to play Bejeweled all day and doesn’t care about traveling through forests in Xenoblade; Xenoblade is just some weird Japanese game with swords and kiddy stuff.
 They’ll play GTA at their friends house, run a few people over and make jokes.
 They don’t believe games can be stimulating, and get their sparks from other areas in life.
 Bejeweled and maybe a PS2 dancing game will be as far as their gaming dollar travels.